-While our proof of concept studies are usually done in cancer, because it is easier to validate the predictions, we go after the many disease areas.
-And since we are considering aging as a form of disease, many of the same algorithms are used to develop biomarkers and drugs to prevent and possibly even restore aging-associated damage.
+While our proof of concept studies are usually done in cancer, because it is easier to validate the predictions, we go after many disease areas.
+And since we are considering aging as a form of disease, many of the same algorithms are used to develop biomarkers and drugs to prevent and possibly even restore the age-associated damage.

 Our technology also adds credibility to aging research for the pharmaceutical R&D. For example, some of the most significant breakthroughs in modern medicine were made in immuno oncology, where the patient’s’ immune system is used to attack the tumor.
 Many pharmaceutical companies that run clinical trials cut off enrollment into the clinical trials by age, so older patients will not be eligible.

 The main problem with the current pharmaceutical drug development model is not the time from a lab to market, but the lack of ideas resulting in cures and the high failure rate.
 It costs on average $2.5 billion to develop a drug.
-This is primarily due to the large number of failures in clinical trials.
-In oncology the success rate is ~5% and Phase II is the most risky area.
-In many other therapeutic areas there are no products resulting in complete cures.
+This is primarily due to a large number of failures in clinical trials.
+In oncology, the success rate is ~5% and Phase II is the riskiest area.
+In many other therapeutic areas, there are no products resulting in complete cures.

 Once the regulation of drug approvals adjusts for the advances in AI, it may be possible to significantly accelerate the process, but right now it is important to increase the success rate.